image-js/fast-png/README.md

 ### Platform

 This package is written using ES2015 features.
-It is natively compatible with recent versions of Google Chrome and Node.js.
+It is natively compatible with recent browsers and Node.js.
 You can transpile it with a tool like [babel](https://babeljs.io/) if you need to support more JavaScript engines.